LordTech3/LORD-Account-Manager/README.md

 ```bash
 mvn clean package
 ```
-This creates a runnable JAR in the `target` directory.
+This creates a JAR in the `target` directory, which can be run by the JVM

 ## Security